kyramckenna/DropDownTable/README.md

         myRect.origin.x -= width/5; // center of the table
         myRect.origin.y += 60;

-Then you can add these values when creating the DropDownTable
+Then you can add these size values when creating the DropDownTable using the initWithArrayData method:

         dropDownView = [[DropDownView alloc] initWithArrayData:self.thirdData tag:tag cellHeight:30 heightTableView:height widthTableView:width paddingTop:0 paddingLeft:0 paddingRight:0 refView:myRect];

         dropDownView.delegate = self;

+Enjoy
+----- :)